BurraAbhishek/VirtualElections/README.md

 - PHP
 - MySQL / MariaDB SQL Database

-## Trademarks
-This repository does NOT contain any trademarks.

 ## CAUTION!
 This release is intended for local development and use only.
 New security features will be added in the upcoming releases.